jvassev/image2ipfs/README.md

 _v1 Manifests are not supported starting with version 0.0.6_ But how do you get from something like QmQSF1oN4TXeU2kRvmjerEs62ZYfKPyRCqPvW1XTTc4fLS to a working `docker pull busybox`?

-The answer is simple: using url rewriting.
-In the `registry/` subdirectory of the project there is a trivial Go application that speaks the Registry v2 protocol but instead of serving the blobs and manifests it redirects to an IPFS gateway of your choice.
+The answer is simple: using url rewriting.There is a trivial Go application that speaks the Registry v2 protocol but instead of serving the blobs and manifests it redirects to an IPFS gateway of your choice.

-When pulling REPO:latest (with REPO=busybox in this example), Docker daemon will issue these requests:
+When pulling REPO:latest (with REPO=busybox in this example), Docker daemon will issue (roughly) these requests:
 ```
 GET /v2/
 GET /v2/REPO/manifest/latest